-During the financial period the principal continuing activities of the consolidated entity consisted of:
+During the financial year the principal continuing activities of the consolidated entity consisted of:

-- Grow up purchase fingerlings or juvenile fish, and farm them to marketable size in Langkawi, Malaysia. - Sales and distribution sell the fish to wholesale and retail customers once they reach commercial size. - Competed the acquisition of West Coast Aquaculture (M) Sdn Bhd (WCA) which settled in December 2019 in order to execute listing on the SSX.
+- Grow up purchase fingerlings or juvenile fish, and farm them to marketable size in Langkawi, Malaysia. - Sales and distribution sell the fish to wholesale and retail customers once they reach commercial size. - Completion of the company's listing on the SSX in November 2020.